turkishrational/mp3play/README.md

 Erdogan Tan - 18/10/2024

 MP3PLAYER demo (youtube): https://youtu.be/kQc7F5pgiYs?si=6p9wkdjeV0P3MyMm (10/01/2025)
 NOTE: Try TRDOS 386 MP3PLAYERs which last modification date is shown as 12/01/2025 or later.
 You can test them via QEMU package in this repository.

-      Start TRDOS 386 on QEMU and change directory to mp3 and then use/run programs just as old MSDOS programs were used via command.com.
+      Start TRDOS 386 on QEMU and change directory to mp3 and then use/run programs just as how MSDOS and Windows console programs are used.